 - Contact your primary care provider to make an appointment.
 A prescription is not needed and they will still be provided for free.

-- Your child can wait until the spring to start their vaccine series.
+- Wait until the spring school clinics to start their vaccine series.

 - What should I do if my child has received the Hep B vaccine?